cervand/parkinsons-keyboard/README.md

 The intelligent soft auto-correction feature analyzes the letters being typed and continuously predicts the most likely word being written.
 If the user inputs a letter that would result in a nonexistent word, the input is blocked as it is likely accidental.

 Time delays are used in conjunction with word detection to prevent wrong input.
 If a user presses a letter too fast, the keyboard blocks the input to prevent tremor-induced actuations.
 Similarly, if the user is in the process of writing a word, our keyboard adjusts how quickly a letter can be inputted based on the most likely next letter.

+## 💥 Complications
+During our senior design project, our school shutdown due to COVID-19 cases.
+As a result, we couldn't fully combine all aspects of our keyboard.
+The interface for connecting it to a computer and finalizing the PCB-Raspberry Pi Zero-keycaps integration remained unfinished.

+Despite these challenges, our team demonstrated resilience and creativity.
+We are proud of the progress we made and remain committed to realizing the potential of our Parkinson's Keyboard in the future.

 ## 🙌 Contributors
 This project was part of UC Irvine's Senior Design class.
 The Parkinson's keyboard software and part of its circuit was developed by me, Andres Cervantes.